sindresorhus/slugify/readme.md

 If your string ends with a dash, it will be preserved in the slugified string.

-Sometimes trailing dashes are intentional, for example, when using slugify on an input field used for setting a slug.
+For example, using slugify on an input field would allow for validation while not preventing the user from writing a slug.

 ```js
 import slugify from '@sindresorhus/slugify';